dxdisrupt/rocket/Readme.md

 <a name="summary" />
 ## Summary ##

-The Compressed Air Rocket Launcher and Spark Core make is a great way to engage kids, friends, family, and even large audiences.
+The Compressed Air Rocket Launcher and Spark Core is a great way to engage kids, friends, family, and even large audiences.
 Everybody loves to see the rocket launch, and the construction, electronics and code are actually all pretty simple!

 Have fun!